errhama/random-color/README.md

 ### Description

-The application display the text "Hello there" in the middle of the screen and after tapping anywhere on the screen, a background color should be changed to a randomly generated color
+The application display the text "Hello there" in the middle of the screen and after tapping anywhere on the screen, a background color changed to a randomly generated color.

 ### Preview
 <div>